Although it's not possible to haggle with a car insurance company, you can take some easy steps to lower your rates.

 Although you can’t negotiate your car insurance rate, you’re not contractually obligated to stay with your insurance company.
 If you find a cheaper rate elsewhere, you can switch insurance providers.
-Depending on when you cancel and the fine print of your car insurance policy, you might incur fees.
+Depending on when you cancel and the fine print of your car insurance policy, you could incur fees.

 Car insurance can be a double-edged sword.
 The more you use it, the more it costs.
 The general rule of thumb with auto insurance is not to use it if you can afford to cover the out-of-pocket costs yourself.
 Most insurance companies will charge you extra for up to three years after an at-fault claim.

-|Year After Accident||Average Annual Premium|
+|Year After Accident||Average Annual Premium||Increase vs. Typical Rate|

 If you’re looking for additional information relating to claims, see our guides below.